Dalarö wreck: History

-The sculptures associating to the ships name were usually located on the transom in the ships stern in these days.
+The sculptures associating to the ships name were usually located on the transom in the ship's stern in these days.

 A glass bottle brought up from the ship bears an impressed crest of the Boynton or Ogle family, who both were based in Northumberland in northern England.
 Through dendrochronological analysis it has been determined that the timber used for the ship was cut no later than 1628 in Northern Europe, perhaps in Northumberland.
 A trade route linked Stockholm, Newcastle and Amsterdam in the mid-17th century.
 In this triangular trade, Swedish brass was exported to England where, among other things, Newcastle coal was taken on.
 The coal, for which the local market in Stockholm was too small, would have been sold in part at Amsterdam where products like imported wine were loaded for export back to Sweden.
 When the ship sank it was carrying coal originating from England or Germany and stoneware Bartmann jugs that most likely contained wine.
 The glass bottle is believed to have been manufactured sometime between 1640 and 1670.
 One of the Bartmann jugs brought up from the ship for analysis bears the seal of the city of Amsterdam.
 Though most likely built in England by English shipwrights, it could have been contracted by Swedish or even Dutch owners.
-Analysis of a pistol found on the weather deck found that it bore close resemblance to a 1683 pistol model manufactured for the Swedish navy.
+Analysis of a pistol found on the weather deck found that it bore close resemblance to a 1683 pistol model manufactured for the Swedish Navy.
 The wood used for the pistol, though, is walnut, an expensive material in Sweden, making it less likely that it was part of a larger production series.

 The wreck lies with 17 degree list to starboard, and objects belonging to the ship that have been found on the sea floor have all been found on the starboard side.
 The current theory as to how the ship sank is that she was hit by a sudden squall in rough weather, heeled to starboard, took on water and then sank.
 The base of the windlass attached to the foredeck, a very sturdy construction, seems to have been torn off, which suggest the sinking happened suddenly.
 The presence of weapons and equipment on the weather deck supports the theory that the sinking occurred suddenly.
 No remains of the crew have been found.